kskmr6390/inkwell_ai/README.md

 ## Understanding Your Crew

-The inkwell_ai Crew is composed of three AI agents working together to create blog content:
+The inkwell_ai Crew is composed of four AI agents working together to create blog content:

 1. **Planner Agent**: Creates content plans and outlines for blog posts
 2. **Writer Agent**: Writes engaging and factual content based on the plan
 3. **Editor Agent**: Reviews and refines the content for quality and clarity
+4. **Dev Poster Agent**: Publishes the finalized blog post to Dev.to, handling formatting, tags, and metadata

 These agents collaborate on a series of tasks, defined in 'config/tasks.yaml', leveraging their collective skills to achieve complex objectives.
 The 'config/agents.yaml' file outlines the capabilities and configurations of each agent in your crew.

+## Tools

+Tools are modular components that extend the capabilities of your agents, allowing them to interact with external platforms or perform specialized actions.
+In this project, tools are used to automate publishing and content distribution tasks.
+You can add or customize tools in the `src/tools/` directory.

+### Available Tools
+- **DevToPostTool**: Publishes markdown articles to Dev.to via their API.
+Used by the Dev Poster agent.
+- **TwitterPostTool**: Coming soon
+- **LinkedInPostTool**: Coming soon
+- **MediumPostTool**: Coming soon
+- **MyCustomTool**: Coming soon

+To assign a tool to an agent, update the agent's configuration in `src/inkwell_ai/crew.py` and, if needed, in the YAML config.
+For example, the Dev Poster agent uses the `DevToPostTool` to automate publishing to Dev.to.

 ## Testing